I paint portraits of characters from the world of film, television and music.

-Using oil paint like watercolor, I build up the paintings in thin layers to make the surface glow; an imitation of the cinema screen.
-The green skin color references traditional techniques of painting, where green was used as under-painting to give luminosity to the surface color.
-The blue skin tone suggests the glow of the screen on a viewer.
+Using oil paint like watercolour, I build up the paintings in thin layers of very diluted paint, waiting for each layer to dry before painting again.
+This process makes the surface of the paintings glow in an imitation of the cinema screen.
+I use a green skin colour to reference traditional techniques of painting, where green was used as under-painting to give luminosity to the surface colour.
+I also often use a blue skin tone to suggest the glow of the screen on a viewer.

 The following text was written by Laura Oldfield Ford: